New Federal Resume Guidelines:

 Affiliations

-Use this to list professional associations, societies, clubs or other organizations you belong to and to highlight leadership roles and volunteer experiences you’ve had that relate to the position description.
+Use this to list professional associations, societies, clubs or other organizations you belong to and to highlight your leadership roles and volunteer experiences that relate to the position description.

 Icon showing a document with a pencil and a pie chart